Automotive & Parts — United States

 Certification Introduction

-When exporting motor vehicles and their components to the US market, products must meet the mandatory safety compliance requirements of the National Highway Traffic Safety Administration (NHTSA) under the US Department of Transportation (DOT).
-This system adopts the "manufacturer self-certification + official market sampling inspection" mode, covering complete motor vehicles and most key components including tires, lamps, brake components and safety glass.
-It is a legal prerequisite for products to enter the US market, and some environmentally related projects also need to meet additional requirements from the US Environmental Protection Agency (EPA).
+For motor vehicles and their components exported to the U.S. market, compliance with the mandatory safety compliance requirements of the National Highway Traffic Safety Administration (NHTSA) under the U.S. Department of Transportation (DOT) is mandatory.
+This system adopts the manufacturer self-certification + official market sampling inspection model, covering complete motor vehicles and most key components including tires, lamps, brake parts, safety glass, etc. It is a legal prerequisite for products to enter the U.S. market, and some environment-related items also need to meet additional requirements from the U.S. Environmental Protection Agency (EPA).

 Laws and Regulations